Banner

 The dispatcher jokes, "If you wouldn't mess with boys in dresses, this wouldn't happen."

-About eight minutes after the initial dispatch, the victim received help from another officer responding to the call.
+About eight minutes after the initial dispatch, the victim received help from another officer responding to The Call.

 The Windy City Times reports the Chicago Office of Emergency Management and Communications (OEMC) is looking into the matter.
 Neither the officer nor dispatcher have been identified.